hatscode/usrlinks/README.md

 # USRLINKS - Advanced OSINT Username Hunter

-USRLINKS is a comprehensive Python reconnaissance tool that checks username availability across 100+ social media platforms and performs deep OSINT intelligence gathering.
+USRLINKS is a comprehensive **terminal-based** Python reconnaissance tool that checks username availability across 100+ social media platforms and performs deep OSINT intelligence gathering.
 Designed for security professionals, penetration testers, and OSINT investigators.

+> **🖥️ Terminal-First Design**: This tool is intentionally designed as a command-line application for maximum portability, security, and integration with existing OSINT workflows.
+HTML reports are generated as static files for easy sharing and documentation.

 ## Features